 In addition, the municipal authority will have several possible defences to the action, as set out in the Minimum Maintenance Standards, under the City of Toronto Act or the Municipal Act, depending on the location in Ontario of the accident.
 For example, if the municipality, by their required weather monitoring, determines there is a substantial probability of ice formation or icy sidewalks, the standard of patrolling the sidewalks is at intervals deemed necessary by the municipality itself.
 Strict compliance with the Minimum Maintenance Standards can be a complete defence to the claim.

-Brian A. Horowitz has extensive experience and a proven track record of resolving the claims of individuals who have suffered injuries as a result of a slip and fall accident on private, commercial and municipal property.
+Brian A. Horowitz has 35 years of experience and a proven track record of resolving the claims of individuals who have suffered injuries as a result of a slip and fall accident on private, commercial and municipal property.
 While he will make every effort to settle your claims, Brian has the experience and expertise to take your case to trial if necessary to ensure that you receive the compensation to which you are entitled under the law.
 Contact us today for more information on how we can help with your slip and fall claim.